Rehab or rebuild: Is an old house worth saving?

 Organizations across the country are working to preserve the historic value of homes and neighborhoods.
 But how do they decide if a house can be fixed?

-"You really are saving a piece of culture and a piece of the fabric of that community," says Nancy Welsh, who founded Builders of Hope in Raleigh, N.C., in 2006.
+Across America, nonprofit organizations are giving new life to old homes through housing rehabilitation programs.
+These efforts are preserving and restoring the character of historic homes and revitalizing neighborhoods.
+(Bing: Disadvantages of buying an older home)"You really are saving a piece of culture and a piece of the fabric of that community," says Nancy Welsh, who founded Builders of Hope in Raleigh, N.C., in 2006.
 "It has an impact on the people living there."

 But not every home can be saved, so how does an organization decide whether to invest time and money on any particular house or street?
 Cost is necessarily a key consideration for all of these organizations, many of which receive federal funding and therefore have requirements for return on investment.